CLASSIFICATION NO. 335

 Working knowledge of: Principles and practices of personnel management; participative management theories; farming operations, techniques and management; fundamental economic principles of taxation as applied to property; computer applications related to assessment and taxation practices.

-Skill to: Interpret and apply laws, rules, regulations and procedures regarding appraisal of real and personal property; oversee, plan and coordinate activities of the sections within the appraisal division; read and interpret blueprints; plan and supervise the work of appraisal and related support personnel; communicate effectively, both orally and in writing; prepare and present clear and concise reports and recommendations relating to appraisals and valuation activities; direct staff in continuous efforts to improve quality productivity and effectiveness; incorporate team participation in decision making; respond to changes desired by citizens and County staff; establish and maintain effective working relationships with County employees, government officials, private businesses and the public.
+Skill to: Interpret and apply laws, rules, regulations and procedures regarding appraisal of real and personal property; oversee, plan and coordinate activities of the sections within the appraisal division; read and interpret blueprints; prepare and administer a budget; plan and supervise the work of appraisal and related support personnel; communicate effectively, both orally and in writing; prepare and present clear and concise reports and recommendations relating to appraisals and valuation activities; direct staff in continuous efforts to improve quality productivity and effectiveness; incorporate team participation in decision making; respond to changes desired by citizens and County staff; establish and maintain effective working relationships with County employees, government officials, private businesses and the public.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.